 Having delimited the social function of the title of royal constable, a crucial question arises: would a contemporary baron refer to a comestabulus as such, in a context not directly related to military activity?
-Opposed to the social relevance of a iustitiarius as judicial warrantor and organiser of local curie, the people in charge of the military levy and the local command of armed forces appear to be of secondary importance to the private transactions.
+By contrast with the social relevance of a iustitiarius as judicial warrantor and organizer of local curie, the people in charge of the military levy and the local command of armed forces appear to be of secondary importance to private transactions.
 The available evidence for the transactions of those identified as both royal comestabulii and iustitiarii is scant.
-However, one case study provides a partial answer to this question: Lampus of Fasanella.
+However, one case study provides a partial answer to this question: that of Lampus of Fasanella.

 Lampus of Fasanella appears to have been an active social actor in the region of Salerno.
 Starting as a fidelis of Count Nicolas of Principato, he became a royal official in the former principality of Salerno.
-Cuozzo has inferred that, in a March 1141 document from Salerno concerning the land boundaries of the church of St Peter of Toro, Lampus of Fasanella may have acted under the king's authority as a result of his titles as iustitiarius and comestabulus.
-85 The charter, nevertheless, recorded him only as 'Lampus, lord of Fasanella' (Lampus domno de Fasanella).
-86 Later, in 1143, when attending the court of William, archbishop of Salerno, Lampus is recorded solely as iustificator regie justice.
-87 In 1146, Lampus witnessed, together with archbishop William, bishop Johannes of Paestum, royal chancellor Robbertus, chamberlain Adenulf, Simon of Tivilla, and Fulco of Divilla, amongst other barons, a donation made by his wife Emma to the
+Cuozzo has inferred that, in a March 1141 document from Salerno concerning the land boundaries of the church of St. Peter of Toro, Lampus of Fasanella may have acted under the king's authority as a result of his titles as iustitiarius and comestabulus.
+The charter, nevertheless, recorded him only as "Lampus, lord of Fasanella" (Lampus domno de Fasanella).
+Later, in 1143, when attending the court of William, archbishop of Salerno, Lampus is